 Cayenne pepper is a favorite ingredient in many hearty dishes, from chili in the American southwest to curry in India.
 It is a small red pepper initially used as a decorative statement by nomadic Central and South American people.
-The early explorers Ferdinand Magellan and Christopher Columbus both discovered the pepper during their travels in the French Guiana region of South America and introduced it to the rest of the world.
+Early explorers came across the pepper during their travels in the French Guiana region of South America, where it had been used for centuries, and introduced it to the rest of the world.
 The feisty pepper is used not just as food but has many medicinal applications as well.

 Cayenne works by stimulating a pain response in a different part of the body so that the brain's attention is diverted from its concentration in the head.
 Once the nerve fibers have moved away from the source of the migraine, they cannot generate enough of the chemical P (associated with pain) to re-establish it.

 Eating a dish with cayenne pepper helps to clear your sinuses.
 It is particularly useful in breaking apart mucus and getting it on the move.
 That's why you can breath better halfway through that bowl of chili.
 Furthermore, cayenne is also high in beta-carotene (vitamin A) and helps the mucus membranes develop properly to protect against exterior pathogens.

 Contrary to the lore of spicy food as a digestive miscreant, cayenne actually works to help digestion by increasing the number of gastric juices available in the stomach to digest food.
 It also stimulates the production of beneficial enzymes.
 Further along the digestive system, cayenne keeps the intestines moving, reducing or minimizing intestinal gas and aiding the body in elimination.